LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

-# Using ATRW dataset by CVWC with tensorflow-gpu backed on linux based setup for Tiger Detection
+# Using ATRW dataset by CVWC with tensorflow-gpu backend on linux based setup for Tiger Detection

 ## Brief Summary